Equality Impact Assessment Panel

 The Corporate Equality Impact Assessment Panel will be chaired by the Cabinet Member with responsibility for equality and/or cohesion.
 The core Panel members will be a mixture of elected members, partnership representatives, voluntary sector and community representatives and Council officers.
 The panel member composition is as follows:

 - Director of Legal Services and Human Resources

 Experts with specialist skills or knowledge will be invited to attend panel meetings as and when a specific need is identified.

 The Panel will meet at least 10 times during the financial year, April to March.
 The Forward Plan of meetings will be agreed and published in April.
-Panel meetings will be serviced by the Cooperative Business Development Division (Policy, Equalities and Performance).
+Panel meetings will be serviced by the Policy and Communications Division (Strategy and Equalities).

 At each meeting the Panel will review three to four policies or Equality Impact Assessments.
 The selection criteria are based upon the scale and scope of the impact the policies might have on equalities groups, socio economic factors and human rights.
 These will be policies that have been identified as having a high or medium relevance to promote equality and community cohesion, and eliminate discrimination.
 All proposals going on to Cabinet for decision will need to have been subject to an Equality Impact Assessment and considered by the Corporate EIA panel.

 The outcome of the review meeting and recommendations will be recorded and submitted to the responsible Strategic Director and lead officer for action.
 An update period will be agreed to consider progress of any agreed actions.